altayer-digital/ATGValidator/README.md

 If you want to add validation support to any other types, you can do so by conforming it to the validatable protocol.

 ### ValidatableInterface
-If any custom UI element needs to support validation, it needs to conform to `ValidateableInterface` protocol.
+If any custom UI element needs to support validation, it needs to conform to `ValidatableInterface` protocol.
 Out of the box, ATGValidator has added this conformance to `UITextField` and `UITextView`.
-Please note that the `ValidateableInterface` protocol conforms to `Validateable` protocol.
+Please note that the `ValidatableInterface` protocol conforms to `Validatable` protocol.
 Please see the example for `UITextField` below to understand how the conformance needs to be implemented.
 ```swift
 extension UITextField: ValidatableInterface {